Gaston council votes in favor of relocating Confederate monument

-A Gaston council voted on Monday 7 to 5 in favor of the removal of a Confederate monument after a public outcry.
+GASTON COUNTY, N.C.
+(FOX 46 CHARLOTTE) – A Gaston council voted on Monday 7 to 5 in favor of the removal of a Confederate monument after public outcry.

-The decision was made by the Gaston Council of Understanding, which is comprised of community members, and still has to be approved by the city’s Board of Commissioners.
+The decision was made by the Gaston Council of Understanding, which is comprised of community members, and still has to be approved by the City’s Board of Commissioners, which is next set to meet July 28.
 The vote tally was made by a show of hands.

 RELATED: Protesters demand removal of Confederate statue outside Gaston County courthouse

-“I am in favor of the statue to be removed,” Moises Miranda said during Monday’s city council meeting.
-Each member was given five minutes to speak before the vote took place.
+“I am in favor of the statue to be removed.
+This is not what brings our community together,” Moises Miranda said during Monday’s meeting.
+Each member was given five minutes to speak before the vote took place and some of the discussion became tense.

 “Our monument needs to be relocated,” another board member stated.
 “At the end of the day there needs to be a consensus on what is not good for our country,” James Muhammad added.

-“It Simply was not,” council member Jim Stewart said when stating the Civil War was not fought over slavery and questioning the facts that other board members were presenting.
+“It simply was not,” council member Jim Stewart said when stating the Civil War was not fought over slavery and questioning the facts that other board members were presenting.
 Stewart was one of the members who objected to the monument’s removal.
+He recommended modifying the statue instead of its removal.

+One member suggested the monument be donated to the United Daughters of the Confederacy or the Sons of Confederate Veterans.

 Get breaking news alerts in the FOX46 News app.
 It’s FREE!